tonib/kaichronicles/doc/README-mechanics.md

 * **objectId**: The available object id
 * **price**: If it's set, the price to buy the object (not free)
 * **unlimited="true"**: There is an unlimited number of objects of this class on the section
-* **index="number"** Required, for ugly reasons, when there are two o more objects with the same id on a section
+* **index="number"** Required, for ugly reasons, when there are two o more objects with the same object id on a section

 ### sell
 ```xml